ChasarooniZ/pf2e-item-activations/README.md

 # PF2e Item Activations
-Adds actions based on items activations
+Adds actions based on items activations.
+FYI, This is in a Pre 1.0 state so it may be more unstable

 ## Table of Contents
 - [PF2e Item Activations](#pf2e-item-activations)